2014 Shanghai stampede: Rescue

 At approximately 23:50, people started to realize the danger and began to retreat from the crowd.
 The police at the scene also started to instruct people to evacuate from the second level.
 At 23:55, police and citizens had formed a wall to make way for ambulances.
 The injured were then sent to local hospitals.

-After the accident, the government of Shanghai formed a working group to coordinate the rescue, led by mayor Yang Xiong.
+After the incident, the government of Shanghai formed a working group to coordinate the rescue, led by mayor Yang Xiong.

-The identities of all victims have been confirmed, according to the local government.
+The identities of all victims were confirmed, according to the local government.
 The youngest victim was 12 years old.
 As a result of the stampede, similar New Year celebration events on 31 December 2015 were cancelled.

 Response

 Central government

 President and General Secretary of the Communist Party Xi Jinping and Premier Li Keqiang ordered the Shanghai government to "go all out" in its rescue efforts.
-On 1 January, Xi and Li called for an immediate investigation into the source of the accident.
+On 1 January, Xi and Li called for an immediate investigation into the source of the incident.
 Xi Jinping also said a profound lesson should be learned from the incident.